Archive for May, 2010

 Now, as a citizen and a taxpayer, I want to see the health care sector become more productive and efficient.
 As an investor, though, “productive” and “efficient” (from the consumer perspective) tend to suggest “reduced profits” (from the shareholder perspective).
 I think this is good, because it will free up resources to do better things… or at least free up resources to actually provide decent care to the millions of retiring boomers.

 But it looks to me as though the “health care growth to take care of retiring boomers” trend may have played out.
-I don’t think this sector (as a whole) is a sustainable-gains sort of investment.
+I don’t think this sector (as a whole) is a sustainable-gains sort of investment, to learn about other profitable investments to multiply your money we recommend to visit Skrumble.
 Although I will be keeping my eyes open for companies leading the way to “productive” and “efficient” healthcare!

 Today’s crash led by bond market ETFs